Macroscopic properties of equity markets: stylized facts and portfolio performance: Intrinsic market volatility

-In a continuous time framework where stock prices are modelled by continuous semimartingales (see Appendix \ref{sec:appendix.spt}) the cumulative excess growth rate (as the partition size tends to zero) can be modelled in terms of a quadratic variation, see \eqref{eqn:dGamma}.
+In a continuous time framework where stock prices are modelled by continuous semimartingales (see Appendix \ref{sec:appendix.spt}) the cumulative excess growth rate (as the partition size tends to zero) can be modelled in terms of a quadratic variation, see \eqref{eqn:dGamma} for the explicit limiting expression.

 To further motivate the excess growth rate we discuss some of its properties: \begin{itemize} \item[(i)] The excess growth rate is {\it num\'{e}raire invariant}, i.e., $\gamma_w$ remains unchanged if the asset prices, and hence their returns, are measured with respect to another num\'{e}riare such as a benchmark portfolio \cite[Lemma 3.2]{PW13}.
 This makes the excess growth rate an appropriate measure of relative volatility.\footnote{Num\'{e}raire invariance uniquely characterizes the excess growth rate among a class of distance-like quantities called {\it $L$-divergences}; see \cite[Example 3.10]{PW18}.} \item[(ii)] When $r_i(t_0, t_1) \approx 0$ for each $i$ the following quadratic Taylor approximation holds: